entice/entice/milestones.md

 - (improvement) more maps generally
 - (improvement) clients should time out after some inactivity
 - (improvement) group chat should close connection when leaders / members change
+- (improvement) group-mapchange should be implemented more stable, server side
 - (old feature) whisper messages
 - (new feature) portals
 - (new feature) NPC dialogues